Dance Suite (Bartók): Composition

 Béla Bartók composed the Dance Suite in 1923 in order to celebrate the 50th anniversary of the union of the cities Buda and Pest, to form the Hungarian capital Budapest.
 Then, after its great success, the director of Universal Edition, Emil Hertzka, commissioned from him an arrangement for piano, which was published in 1925.
 However, he never publicly performed this arrangement, and it was premiered in March 1945, a few months before his death, by his friend György Sándor.

+The work premiered on 19 November 1923 in Budapest, alongside Ernst von Dohnányi's Festival Overture and Zoltán Kodály's Psalmus Hungaricus.
+The British premiere was on 10 August 1925 at the Promenade Concerts, at Queen's Hall, under the baton of Henry Wood.

 Structure

 This suite has six movements, even though some recordings conceive it as one single full-length movement.
 A typical performance of the whole work would last approximately fifteen minutes.

-This work consists of five dances with Arabic, Wallachian and Hungarian melodies, and a finale that brings together all the previous thematic sketches.
+This work consists of five dances with Arabic, Romanian, Wallachian and Hungarian melodies, and a finale that brings together all the previous thematic sketches.
 There was one more movement, omitted by the composer according to his mathematical principles, which would be placed between the second and the third movement.
 This movement is called Slovakian Dance, and was finally dismissed and remained unorchestrated.